 The best published source of information on vat dyes for textile artists is Holly Brackman's The Surface Designer's Handbook: Dyeing, Printing, Painting, and Creating Resists on Fabric, which includes an extensive chapter with many recipes for using vat dyes, in addition to Inkdyes, along with beautiful photographs of examples of clothing dyed and discharged with vat dyes.

 John Shore's Cellulosics Dyeing, published in 1995, contains vastly more information about vat dyes, their chemistry, and their application, all from the viewpoint of the textile industry.
-You can order this book for a very reasonable £9 directly from the website for the Society of Dyers and Colourists in the UK.
+You can order this book directly from the website for the Society of Dyers and Colourists in the UK.
 It is not as detailed as Ramaiah Muthyala's Chemistry and Applications of Leuco Dyes, since Cellulosics Dyeing covers all of the other classes of dyes used on cellulose fibers as well.
 Muthyala includes chapters on photochromism and thermochromism, as well as detailed information on the synthesis of vat dyes, all at a level that is rather too technical to be of interest to the textile artist.
+If you find these books to be beyond your budget, don't forget about the existance of Interlibrary Loan services at your local public library.

 Page originally created: May 4, 2003